2 Reading, Plotting, Querying & Validating

 2.1 Reading LiDAR data using readLAS

-ALS data is most commonly distributed in LAS format, which is specifically designed to store ALS data in a standardized way.
-These data are officially documented and maintained by the American Society for Photogrammetry & Remote Sensing (ASPRS).
-LAS files do however require a large amount of memory because they are not compressed.
-The LAZ format has become the standard compression scheme, because it is free and open-source.
+ALS data are most commonly distributed in LAS format, which is specifically designed to store ALS data in a standardized way.
+These data are officially documented and maintained by the ASPRS.
+However, LAS files require a large amount of memory because they are not compressed.
+The LAZ format has become the standard compression scheme because it is free and open-source.

-The widespread use, standardization and open source nature of the LAS and LAZ formats promoted the development of the lidR package, which has been designed to process LAS and LAZ files both as input and output, taking advantage of the LASlib and LASzip C++ libraries via the rlas package.
+The widespread use, standardization, and open-source nature of the LAS and LAZ formats promoted the development of the lidR package.
+This package is designed to process LAS and LAZ files both as input and output, leveraging the LASlib and LASzip C++ libraries via the rlas package.

 The function readLAS() reads a LAS or LAZ file and returns an object of class LAS.
-The LAS formal class is documented in depth in a dedicated vignette.
-To briefly summarize, a LAS file is made of two parts:
+The LAS formal class is documented in detail in a dedicated vignette.
+To briefly summarize, a LAS file consists of two parts:

-1. The header that stores summary information about its content including the bounding box of the file, coordinate reference system, and point format.
+1. The header, which stores summary information about its content, including the bounding box of the file, coordinate reference system, and point format.

 The function readLAS() reads and creates an object that contains both the header and the payload.